These are the best places to travel this summer

 One of France’s most stirring natural wonders is the Gorges du Verdon, where limestone cliffs razor above the startlingly turquoise Verdon River as it carves its way through the plateau to the Alps.
 In the shadows and hush of early morning, the canyon is utterly peaceful, enclosed by walls of rock reaching up to 700m (2297ft).
 Yet listen carefully, and you may hear the screech of a golden eagle wheeling overhead.

 The canyon can be admired from many viewpoints and picnic spots, but the way to truly get the measure of Verdon is to hike the Blanc-Martel Trail, which twists and turns through the gorge and down to the river.
-Later, the route sneaks along trails scored into the high canyon walls, occasionally dipping into a tunnel (bring a torch), traversing a bridge or teetering up a flight of wooden steps.
+Later, the route sneaks along trails scored into the high canyon walls, occasionally dipping into a tunnel, traversing a bridge or teetering up a flight of wooden steps.
 It’s a proper day-long adventure, with the odd steep descent and ascent thrown into the mix.